radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 ## Where to find logs

 A pod named `fid-hdap-import-worker` remains in `Completed` state after the update.
 It is harmless while the deployment is running, and its log can be useful.
-However, it mounts the RadiantOne volume.
-Delete it before attempting to delete the volume claim.
+However, it continues to mount the RadiantOne volume, so delete it before deleting the volume claim.

-Use the following sources when troubleshooting:
+Use these sources to troubleshoot the update:

 - Job output: `kubectl logs job/<name> -n self-managed`
 - Export and import output: The export and import Jobs stream worker-pod output into their own logs.
 You do not need to capture logs before a worker pod is removed.